Dat17aSpring/04_agenda/README.md

 <img src="/students_index.png" />

-This will cover the "ReadAll" functionallity of the CRUD operations.
+This will cover the "Read" functionallity of the CRUD operations.

 This will involve:
 * Html Table tags